-Proposal: Remove the second floor (including the brick corbel) during demolition.
-Preserve and protect the historic portion of the ground floor including the Owl Cigar Mural during construction.
+Proposal: Remove the second floor (including the brick corbel) during demoli on.
+Preserve and protect the historic por on of the ground floor including the Owl Cigar Mural during construct on.
 Reconstruct upper floor with bricks to match first floor west elevation including the American/common brick bond course evident on the ground level of the west elevation, subject to Staff and monitor approval prior to installation.
 Color, dimension, mortar style and color to match typical historic commercial buildings in Aspen, subject to Staff and monitor approval prior to installation.
 A mock up onsite is recommended to confirm appropriate technique and application.

 Owl Cigar Mural: The historic mural harkens back to the original tenant of the building - the Clark Commission Company - a wholesale produce house.
 The historic mural was repainted in 1977 by RP Evans according to the signature at the base of the mural.
 The height of the Owl mural may have been changed as evidenced by its relationship to the storefront height in historic photographs vs. current condition.
-Around 66 vertical bricks are counted on the historic photograph and about 61 vertical bricks are counted onsite today.
+Around 66 ver cal bricks are counted on the historic photograph and about 61 ver cal bricks are counted onsite today.
 The unoriginal brick corbel may have resulted in a shortened historic mural.
 As noted above, the storefront height may have been changed as well.

-Proposal: Protect the mural during construction.
+Proposal: Protect the mural during construc on.
 No change proposed.